happygoals/haemin-ryu-devlog/_posts/2020-03-21-Intern-program-brings-problem-solving-skills.md

 ### Solution
 I initially thought the address order is correct because the order of the address input forms was intentionally aligned by the general American style address format.
 However, as a user perspective, I changed my mind about the address form order.
 I would like to suggest it to change the order to select the country first and then the state/province.
 Then, the state/province can populate when country is selected.

 ### Implementation with jQuery, .Net Framework 3.5, xslt, Cirrus Framework, smtp4dev
-[jQuery Code](https://happygoals.github.io/takeaways/jquery/jquery-with-dotnet)
++ populate a select dropdown list with JSON, c#, javaScript, jQuery
++ get the state dropdown value to display on the form
++ send the email successfully
++ initialize the original state value from xml(location) and set as a pre-selected option of dropdown in jQuery [jQuery Code](https://happygoals.github.io/takeaways/jquery/jquery-with-dotnet)

 ### Result